crate/crate-tutorials/docs/first-use.rst

 Query your tweets
 -----------------

 CrateDB uses `regular SQL`_ for queries.

-One of the easiest ways to query CrateDB is with the query console in the CrateDB admin UI.
+One of the easiest ways to query CrateDB is with the query console in the CrateDB Admin UI.

-:ref:`Open up the admin UI <admin-ui>`.
+- :ref:`Open up the admin UI <admin-ui>`.

-Select the *Console* tab from the left-hand navigation menu.
+- Select the *Console* tab from the left-hand navigation menu.
 You should see something like this:

 .. image:: _assets/img/first-use/admin-ui-console.png

 In the previous document, we imported some tweets from the public Twitter timeline.
 If you want know more about the ``tweets`` table, select the *Tables* tab from the left-hand navigation menu.
 This screen will show you the table `schema`_.

 For an example query, why don't we filter those tweets so that we're only looking at tweets from people with more than 100 followers.
 We can do that with